Cross-Origin Resource Sharing¶

 Explanation:

-- the function call
+- The function call

 app.use_cors()